SoftDev4Research/4OSS-lesson/_episodes/02-make-it-public.md

 To complete these steps, you can see your running containers using the `docker ps` command.
 To see **all** containers, add the `-a` flag - `docker ps -a`.

-## What if your software is an analysis in a Notebook?
+## Use of notebooks
+A computational notebook is an application that allows you to create and share live code, equations, visualisations and narrative text [Notebook Interface](https://en.wikipedia.org/wiki/Notebook_interface).
+It is a great way to combine data analysis and documentation in a single page.

 ### What is Jupyter?

-Jupyter notebook, formerly known as IPython Notebook, is a flexible and powerful open source research tool that can help you keep a narrative of your coding process.
+Jupyter Notebook, formerly known as IPython Notebook, is a flexible and powerful open source research tool that can help you keep a narrative of your coding process.
 The name Jupyter is an acronym of the first three languages that this Notebook supported: **JU**lia, **PYT**hon, and **R**.
 [Project Jupyter](http://jupyter.org/) can be used for interactive data science and scientific computing.
 Later it supported over 40 other programming languages.
 There are a lot of resources that can help you better understand how to prepare and structure a Jupyter notebook, such as the [official Documentation](http://jupyter.org/documentation) and the [Introduction materials for Reproducible Research Curriculum](https://github.com/Reproducible-Science-Curriculum/introduction-RR-Jupyter).

 Jupyter is one type of computational notebooks.
 Another type that shares the same philosophy and overall structure (but has a different syntax) are the [R notebooks written in RMarkdown](https://bookdown.org/yihui/rmarkdown/notebook.html).